rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 Different platforms and environments often mean different functionality, or the use of different methods to implement the same functionality as efficiently as possible.

-Apache's modular design allows the administrator to choose which features will be included in the server, by selecting which modules to load either at compile-time or at run-time.
+Apache's modular design allows the administrator to choose which features to include in the server, by selecting which modules to load, either at compile-time or at run-time.

 This modularity also includes the most basic web server functions.

 Certain modules, the Multi-Process Modules (MPM), are responsible for associating with the machine's network ports, accepting requests and distributing them among the various child processes.

-The MPM modules are configured in the `/etc/httpd/conf.modules.d/00-mpm.conf` config file:
+Configuring MPM modules is in the `/etc/httpd/conf.modules.d/00-mpm.conf` configuration file:

 ```file
 # Select the MPM module which should be used by uncommenting exactly